kachristensen/Current-Dnd-Campaigns/Session Notes/9 - Title - Date.md

 		- I urged her to talk to Rem, since he hates Lewis and me, Ria isn't empathetic, and Valindra is cute and fluffy.
 - Lewis went to go talk to Rem.
 Lewis apologized for making his day worse by being snippy.
 Rem apologized for being short with him.
 - I asked Ria what her thoughts were about all this.
 She doesn't think the LG is great.
 I asked about what she wanted.
 She thinks I'm a spy for the Obscura.
 I told her i'm here for info, the group is more valuable to me now.
 Girl talk.
 She asked what I am.
 I asked her what she hides under her outfit.
 We agreed to a pact of secrecy.
 I said I was a half demon.
 META: she was fascinated.
 Ria's deformed and doesn't want anyone to see it.
 	- I went to find some of Rem's alcohol, fished out his flask.
+I put it back.
+Rem woke up and grabbed my wrist.
+Was super pissed off.
+	- Ria and I kept watch.
+Someone was watching us, Ria didn't want to go investigate them, I checked them.
+Ashy pale skin, female priestess.
+		- She's here to keep an eye on us.
+I asked why she speaks so well, many don't choose to take the offer of enlightenment, they choose to serve still.
+They were freed from the servitude of tyrants.
+I asked where she was from.
+From lands beyond the ocean.
+Zidara.